 Set the mood

 To make the most of the experience and ensure that you're both feeling comfortable and engaged enough to open up and answer the questions with as much honesty as possible, it's important to create a calm, inviting atmosphere.
-Some candles, dim lights, or your favorite drink is a great place to start in setting the mood.
+Some candles, dim lights, or your favorite drink is a great place to start in setting the romantic mood.

 You can also keep your partner's love language in mind and make sure you speak to them in that language during the moments when you are taking turns answering each other's questions and sharing this highly personal information about yourself and your emotions.